viaermakov/companies-review/README.md

 # Frontend companies review

 There are some interview and reviews of IT companies from developers.
-P.S If you have some articles about this welcome to PR.
+P.S If you have some articles about it welcome to PR.

 ## Table of contents